Problem

 Architecture / System Design

-The scalable consumer platform was architected as follows:
+The scalable platform was architected as follows:

 Key Decisions